 (Playing age is players age on August 31st)

-Though listed as Tee Ball on Registration, this division may be divided into an American and National League to account for development within this age group.
-The American League Division is a tee ball league, and the National League Division is for the older and/or more advanced players, where coach pitch is introduced.
-New players are placed on teams by the Commissioner either randomly or based on any knowledge we have of their abilities, and returning players are placed on teams by the division commissioner, based on the previous years' manager evaluations.
+New players are placed on teams by the Commissioner either randomly or based on any knowledge we have of their abilities, and returning players are placed on teams by the Commissioner, based on the previous years' manager evaluations.
 Games are played usually one weekday and one Saturday game per week from early April to the end of school.
 Practices are at the discretion of the manager, and based on field availability.
-No score is kept and having fun and learning the very basics of the game is the primary objective. ( Single A-AL Rules Link) (A-NL Rules Link)
+No score is kept and having fun and learning the very basics of the game is the primary objective.
+(A Rules Link)

 Double A Division (ages 7-8)

-This division may be divided into an American and National League to account for development within this age group if registration allows.
-The American League Division is a coach pitch league, and the National League Division is for the older and/or more advanced players, where kid pitch is introduced.
-Teams are formed by the Commissioner, based on the previous years manager evaluations.
+Teams are formed by the Commissioner, based on the previous years' manager evaluations.
 Games are played usually one weekday and one Saturday game per week from early April to the end of school.
 Practices are at the discretion of the manager, and based on field availability.
 Individual game scores are kept but no standings are maintained and having fun and expanding on the basics of the game is the primary objective.
-Winning is part of the learning process, but there is no playoff tournament in this division.
-Pitchers in the National League Division are restricted by pitch count rules which we track as a league.
-There is an All Star Game for both AA-AL and AA-NL.
-After the season an 8-year old Tournament team may be formed to play in summer tournaments.
-(AA-AL Rules Link) (AA-NL Rules Link)
+Winning is part of the learning process, but there is no playoff tournament in this division, however there is an All-Star Game.

 Triple A Division (ages 9-10)

 This is the first level of baseball where winning becomes weighted by a seeded tournament at the end of the season.
 All teams make the playoffs and play in a double elimination tournament where the Champion and Finalist teams receive individual player trophies.
+MVP and Pitcher of the Year individal trophies are also given based on the managers' decision.
 The managers, based on the previous years manager evaluations, draft players onto teams.
 Games are played usually one weekday (often Tuesday or Wednesday) and one Saturday game per week from early April to the end of school.
 Practices are at the discretion of the manager, and based on field availability.
 While there is still an emphasis on fun, winning becomes the underlying objective of every game and managers and coaches are encouraged to begin the process of teaching more advanced baseball.
 Scores and standings are kept and pitchers are restricted by pitch count rules, which we track, as a league.
 It is the parent's responsibility to work in conjunction with the player's managers and coaches, and be aware of the pitch count rules, to assure pitcher's arms are protected.
 Pitch count rules can be found in the Triple A Rules which are linked below.

 Majors Division (ages 11-12)

 Commonly referred to as Majors baseball.
 While fun, sportsmanship and learning are always high priorities for LVBA, at this level of baseball winning remains weighted by a seeded tournament at the end of the season.
 All teams make the playoffs and play in a double elimination tournament where the Champion and Finalist teams receive individual player trophies.
+MVP and Pitcher of the Year individal trophies are also given based on the managers' decision.
 Players are drafted onto teams by the managers, based on the previous years manager evaluations.
 Games are played usually one weekday (often Tuesday or Wednesday) and one Saturday game per week from early April to the end of school.
 Practices are at the discretion of the manager, and based on field availability.
 While there is still an emphasis on fun, winning becomes the objective of every game and managers and coaches are encouraged to continue the process of teaching more advanced baseball.
 Scores and standings are kept and pitchers are restricted by pitch count rules, which we track, as a league.
 It is the parent's responsibility to work in conjunction with the player's managers and coaches, and be aware of the pitch count rules, to assure pitcher's arms are protected.
 Pitch count rules can be found in the Majors Rules which are linked below.

 After the in-house post-season tournament, 11-year old and 12-year old Little League District Tournament teams may be formed from the best players in the Division, and compete in summer tournaments, Little League District play, and beyond.

-Juniors (13-15) and Seniors (16-18) division are again pay to play, but these teams travel to local communities.
+Juniors (13-15) and Seniors (16-18) divisions are again pay to play, but these teams travel to local communities.
 LVBA is usually in a division with Plumstead, Doylestown and Deep Run.
 Juniors play mostly Tuesday and Saturdays, and Seniors generally Wednesdays and Sundays from early April to the end of school.
 Home games are typically played at North Branch Park or Unami Middle School Varsity Baseball Field.
 ITL has rules for minimum playing time.
-(ITL-Rules Link)
+(ITL Rules Link)

 Travel Baseball League (ages 8-15) is a more competitive league in which LVBA fields teams to play on Friday evenings and Sundays from early April to the end of school.
 These games are played against local communities, mostly within a 45-minute driving radius.
-Only LVBA In-House players are eligible to try out for Travel teams, though players who make their school baseball team may opt out of In House Baseball.
-The number of teams per division is determined by the number of managers and players available, and then teams are selected by managers based on player skills.
+Only LVBA In-House players are eligible to try out for Travel teams, though players who make their school baseball team may opt out of In-House Baseball.
+The number of teams per division is determined by the number of managers and players available, and then teams are selected by managers based on player skills at a tryout usually held in October.
 Some 12 & under age divisions have A and B breakdowns based on skill that play only against like teams (A vs. A, B vs. B), while the older divisions allow multiple teams per division and LVBA will determine, as needed, how the players will be distributed in those divisions.
 Travel baseball has no minimum playing time, but LVBA by-laws supercede these rules and require limited mandatory participation.
 Travel tryouts are held in the fall prior to the upcoming season and invitations are sent via email.

-Cooperstown Dreams Park Tournament (referred to as the Cooperstown Teams) is an independent, for-profit business near Coopers-town, NY where for a per-child-fee, 100 teams from around the country spend a specified week at the CDP facility and play at least 7 games.
-LVBA has two grandfather certificates for separate weeks to this tournament and once a manager is chosen for this team (through an LVBA bylaws-regulated process), it is up to the manager to form a team willing, and able, to pay for this experience.
+Cooperstown Dreams Park Tournament (referred to as the Cooperstown Teams) is an independent, for-profit business near Cooperstown, NY where for a per-child-fee, 100 teams from around the country spend a specified week at the CDP facility and play at least 7 games.
+LVBA has a grandfather certificate for one week to this tournament and once a manager is chosen for this team (through an LVBA bylaws-regulated process), it is up to the manager to form a team willing, and able, to pay for this experience.
 LVBA players and parents spend months fundraising to pay for their trips, and most families turn this into a family vacation, renting hotels, homes or camping in the area.
-Manager selection has historically gone to Travel coaches who have coached a team through the LVBA-STBL system.
-Access to this tournament is not limited to the LVBA controlled certificates.
+Manager selection has historically gone to Travel coaches who have coached a team through the LVBA Travel system.
+Access to this tournament is not limited to the LVBA controlled certificate.
 Anyone can apply and form a team to go, but there is a waiting list.
 Plan ahead several years to try to get a certificate. (http://www.cooperstowndreamspark.com)

 Connie Mack (ages 13-16) Lenape Valley Connie Mack competes in the Bux-Mont Connie Mack League.
 The A-team plays to qualify for the State Connie Mack Tournament.
 Any combination of B1, B, C1 and C teams play in their own divisions and have their own post-season playoff tournaments.
 LVBA determines which teams to form based on the number of players that register at each of the age/skill levels.
 Teams are formed by manager selection starting with the A-team, and working down to the C team(s).
 The only limitation to a players eligibility to play is their age, which limits how far down a player can play.
 LVBA makes every effort to place players on a team, but will do so based more heavily on ability, not age.
 Connie Mack has no minimum playing time rules.
 Please note that boundary lines for Connie Mack vary slightly from our current small-field inhouse league (Little League).
 If a player finds that he has played LVBA but lives in another Connie Mack boundary he may have a choice to play either LV Connie Mack or for the team where he lives.
 Please contact an LVBA Connie Mack Board member for more information. (http://bmcm.homestead.com/)